 - Not many pre-made quilting designs, so you must make your own shapes or download them

 Sizzix machines also use special dies, called Bigz Dies.
-These dies are similar to AccuQuilt’s dies in that they have a steel blade ensconced in layers of foam.
+These dies are similar to AccuQuilt’s dies in that they have a steel blade ensconced in foam.

-Bigz Dies, however, cut more than just fabric!
+Bigz Dies, however, cut more than just multiple layers of fabric!
 (Check the list of materials the Sizzix Big Shot can cut.)

 I also use my Sizzix machines with the wafer-thin Thinlits and Framelits dies used to cut cardstock, and I love my embossing folders, which add texture to paper and even metal.